-When faced with the challenge of converting eight highly technical journals spanning 95 years, how do you divide responsibility between the content owner and the conversion vendor?
-This paper demonstrates how an agile approach to content conversion with close collaboration between the publisher and the conversion vendor allowed The Optical Society of America (OSA) and DCL to navigate between the two extremes and create a high-quality digital archive that will serve OSA’s strategic aims for developing innovative products and services.
+This paper demonstrates how an agile approach to content conversion with close collaboration between Optica Publishing Group (formerly OSA) and DCL created a high-quality digital archive that will serve Optica's strategic aims for developing innovative products and services.